zirne/meeting-bingo/README.md

 # TODO
 On the TODO-list is the following things(in no particular order):

+Including relevant jQuery UI resources to reduce 404 requests to server.

 Selecting elements from the pre-defined list to exclude from bingo board creation.

-Validator to automatically check if the user has Bingo or not, complete with confetti rain and a message filled with sympathy for the user.
+Validator to automatically check if the user has Bingo or not(Down and across in first feature rollout), complete with confetti rain and a message filled with sympathy for the user.

 # Bugs
 Report bugs and other issues here on github.